it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/Security_Services_Architectural_Maturity_Index.md

 # RABET-V Security Services Architectural Maturity (SSAM) Index

 The SSAM index provides scores which indicate how well the product's architecture is built to provide the security service.
 This is a measure of the reliability of the security service and how isolated the security service is from other system changes.
 These maturity scores are measured during the RABET-V Architecture Review.
-See [Achitecture Review Methodology](../Activities/Architecture_Review_Methodology.md) for more information on this maturity index.
+See [Architecture Review Methodology](../Activities/Architecture_Review_Methodology.md) for more information on this maturity index.

 ## Maturity Score Ranges